Marlo Henderson: Personal life

 Henderson was born in Alamogordo, New Mexico in 1948.
 He was supposed to be named Leroy Mario Henderson.
 A mistake on the birth certificate was made and the Mario part of his name became Marlo.
 He changed the more common spelling of Leroy to Leroi.

 In the early 1970s he played on the We Got To Live Together Album by Buddy Miles.
 One of the tracks he also contributed backing vocals to was "Walking Down The Highway".

-His musical legacy is survived by his youngest son multi-instrumentalist Palo Roy Henderson, his Grandson producer and audio engineer Corwin Dewayne Henderson otherwise known as Swiffy Beats.

-And his Granddaughter singer/songwriter and guitarist Patience Henderson.

 Professional

 In addition to being a session musician, he was also an arranger and producer whose work appeared on over 50 albums.
 During the 1970s he was a member of Stevie Wonder's back-up band Wonderlove.
 Also during the 1970s he was a member of the funk group Maxayn.

 In the mid-1970s, Marlo Henderson was featured in advertisements for the Ibanez 2670 Artwood Twin guitar.

 Career

 Buddy Miles period

 Henderson played on the Them Changes album that was released in 1970, and the We Got to Live Together album that followed.

 Henderson went to Finland with Buddy Miles and they performed live.
 He played rhythm guitar.
 The other musicians in the rhythm section were, Buddy Miles on lead vocals, Charlie Karp on lead guitar, David Hull on bass, and Fred Allen on drums when Miles was up front singing.
 The concert that was filmed shows Henderson providing occasional backing vocals.